 Food storage mistakes

-Being homebound during this period has blessed us with time we wouldn’t have had otherwise to become cleaning and decluttering connoisseurs.
+Being mostly homebound during this period has blessed us with time we wouldn’t have had otherwise to become cleaning and decluttering connoisseurs.
 And while it’s great to dust off long-forgotten drawers, shelves, and closets, many of us neglect to give our refrigerators the same TLC.

 Careless storage of food in our fridges can lead to early spoilage, food contamination and worst of all, mould.
 So here are 10 common food storage mistakes to help you reorganise your fridge and help you keep your produce fresher for longer: